+Is Aruba safe to travel alone?
 Aruba is one of the safest Caribbean islands and travelling solo in Aruba is so easy for women.
 That's why we've given it 5 out of 5 stars.
-Not only is the country open minded and extremely tolerant but they are also very supportive of women.
+Not only is the country open-minded and extremely tolerant but they are also very supportive of women.
 They have dedicated events for ladies including golf lessons and wine seminars and even going out alone at night is perfectly safe here with dinner shows, bars, live music, party cruises and party buses.
 You will never be alone here, unless you really want to be of course.

-Below is our guide to how to travel solo in Aruba as well as lots of practical information such as where to stay, which tour company to use and how to get around.
+If you are planning to solo travel Aruba, below is our guide on how to plan a solo trip to Aruba including where to stay, things to see and do in Aruba and how to get around.
 Find out how to get from the airports and what to do in each place.
 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.

 - About Aruba

 - Getting Around Aruba

 Aruba is by far one of our favourite Caribbean islands because it truly has everything that you need.
 There are so many reasons that it’s one of the most popular countries and attracts many visitors from Europe and the U.S. Although Aruba still has ties with the Netherlands, it remains its own country and is culturally diverse with 96 different nationalities.